fchiron/logmatic-docker/README.md

 If you don't want all your containers to send log entries to Logmatic.io you can user the options `--matchByImage`, `--matchByName`, `--skipByImage` or `--skipByName`.

 However, use one inclusion/exclusion policy as these options cannot live together.

+## Send Docker events

+By default, [Docker events](#the-docker-events) are sent to Logmatic.io, but you can use the option `--withDockerEvents` and set it to `false` if you decide not to send them.

 # What are the data types sent to Logmatic.io?